• Skip to main content

 Prediabetes is also known as borderline diabetes or impaired glucose tolerance, a condition that develops before someone receives a diagnosis of Type 2 Diabetes.
 It occurs when there is a glucose intolerance, meaning your blood sugars are at a higher level than normal, but not enough to be put in the diabetes diagnosis category.

 Someone who has prediabetes may not even know that they have it, as symptoms are not always present, and if they are, they can be mistaken or misdiagnosed for another condition.
 It is often the case where someone who struggles with insulin resistance may develop type 2 diabetes, if not treated properly.
-That’s why going to see your doctor to get tested is important, especially if some common symptoms are present.
+That’s why going to see your provider to get tested is important, especially if some common symptoms are present.
 Symptoms of prediabetes include:

 • Obesity